grensen/easy_regression/README.md

   <img src="https://github.com/grensen/easy_regression/blob/main/figures/easy_regression.png?raw=true">
 </p>

 Imagine a system to predict a binary output.
-In the figure, the possible output classes would be either 0 or 1.
-But it could also be A and B, or a and b, or even cats and dogs.
-Each frame holds the incoming signals, in this example the frame works with pixels, but it could also be the weight and hair color of a person or other input values.
-In this case we will work with 28 * 28 = 784 pixels.
+In the figure, the possible output classes would be either `0` or `1`.
+But it could also be `A` and `B`, or `a` and `b`, or even `cats` and `dogs`.
+Each frame holds the incoming signals, in this example the frame works with 28 * 28 = 784 pixels, but it could also be the weight and hair color of a person or other input values.

 The system is new and doesn't know anything yet, not even noise.
 Nevertheless, it makes a prediction and takes the highest value at class 0, since no higher value can follow with nothing.
-The prediction starts at class 0, but the input was a 1 represented as an image.
-So the prediction should be wrong.
+The prediction starts at class with `0`, but the input was a `1` represented as an image.
+So the prediction was wrong.
 This is then followed by the learn and update step.

-To do this, the incoming signals from the image for the predicted class that predicted incorrectly are simply calculated negatively on the connected weights, as you can see in blue.
-So if the signal comes into the system again, it would be weighted more negatively for class 0.
-The target class 1 adds the signals positive, so that this class evaluates the incoming signal more in a positive way next time.
+To do this, the wrong predicted class takes the incoming signals from the image and simply substract this from the connected weights, as you can see in blue.
+So if the signal comes into the system again, it would be weighted more negative for class 0.
+The target class 1 adds the signals, so that this class evaluates the incoming signal more in a positive way next time.

 This is actually the whole magic of how the system "learns" or "perceives".
-The purple zero has nothing to do with the classes.
-It represents the balancing of the signals.
+The purple zero has nothing to do with the classes, it represents the balancing.

 ## The Model